stefanches7/ensembl-ftp-search/README.md

 Summary
 -------
-This API is a comfortable way to get the links to the files needed from [Ensembl FTP site](ftp://ftp.ensembl.org) and [EnsemblGenomes FTP site](ftp://ftp.ensemblgenomes.org).
+This API is a comfortable way to get the links to the files needed from [Ensembl FTP site] and [EnsemblGenomes FTP site].
 I.e., having entered e.g. organism release name/taxonomy branch and data type you are interested in (say, "Sophophora" and "vep") you'll get all the file links to the files matching your query (in this case all the links leading to "vep" files for all species that are Sophophora).

+[Ensembl FTP site]: ftp.ensembl.org
+[EnsemblGenomes FTP site]: ftp.ensemblgenomes.org

 Usage
 -----